anaganisk/digitalocean-dynamic-dns-ip/README.md

 ./digitalocean-dynamic-ip
 ```

-Optionally, you can create the configuration file with any name wherever you want, and pass it as a command line argument:
+Configuration file location must be specified as a positional argument:

 ```bash
 #run: